FeirieO/FeirieO/README.md

 - 🎮 I’m a **Game Developer'.**

-- 🔭 I’m currently working on **Javascript, .NET, TypeScript and "Cocos" projects.**
+- 🔭 I’m currently working on ** Unity, .NET, TypeScript and "Cocos" projects.**

 - 🌱 I’m currently learning **alot of other new stuffs.**